 To give the YOPD community a platform for their voices to be heard

-To create & implement solutions to meet these needs
+To create and implement solutions to meet these needs

 To raise awareness regarding these needs and their respective solutions so that organizations and community leaders are better equipped to cater to persons with YOPD